-3 Methods and materials
+3. Methods and materials

-Sample collection for 10Be dating from Clear Creek and Pine Creek valleys was conducted in the summers of 2017 and 2018.
-A total of 12 samples were collected from exposed, glacially sculpted bedrock surfaces along the Clear Creek (n = 8) and Pine Creek (n = 4) valley floors, spanning from just within range-front moraines up to each respective cirque (Figs. 2 and 3).
+Sample collection for Be dating from Clear Creek and Pine Creek valleys was conducted in the summers of 2017 and 2018.
+Twelve samples were collected from exposed, glacially sculpted bedrock surfaces along the Clear Creek (n=8) and Pine Creek (n=4) valley floors, spanning from just within range-front moraines up to each respective cirque (Figs. 2 and 3).
 Bedrock surfaces located in the bottoms of valley floors - where glacial erosion is maximized - were specifically targeted since the potential for incomplete scouring of these surfaces can lead to inherited nuclides and ages that are older than expected.

 Samples were processed at the University at Buffalo Cosmogenic Isotope Laboratory following the versions of quartz purification and beryllium extraction procedures refined at the University of Vermont (Corbett et al., 2016).
-After quartz purification, samples were dissolved in acid along with a 9Be carrier spike in two batches each with a process blank.
+After quartz purification, samples were dissolved in acid along with a Be carrier spike in two batches each with a process blank.
 Beryllium was then purified and extracted, oxidized, and packed into targets for measurement at the Center for Accelerated Mass Spectrometry at Lawrence Livermore National Laboratory.
-10Be/9Be ratios were measured and standardized to the reported 07KNSTD3110 ratio of 2.85×10^{-12} (Nishiizumi et al., 2007).
-For samples collected in 2018, the process blank ${}^{10}\text{Be}/{}^{9}\text{Be}$ ratio was 2.96×10^{-15} , and for samples collected in 2017 the process blank ${}^{10}\text{Be}/{}^{9}\text{Be}$ ratio was 9.56×10^{-16} (see Table 1 for details on sample collection dates).
-Our 12 ages and 10 previously published ages were calculated using the Cronus Earth online calculator (developmental version 3; https://hess.ess.washington.edu/math/index_dev.html, last access: 12 April 2020; Balco et al., 2008).
-We calculate ages using the Promontory Point production rate (Lifton et al.,
+Be/Be ratios were measured and standardized to the reported 07KNSTD3110 ratio of 2.85 x 10-12 (Nishiizumi et al., 2007).
+For samples collected in 2018, the process blank Be/Be ratio was 2.96 x 10-15, and for samples collected in 2017 the process blank Be/Be ratio was 9.56 x 10-16 (see Table 1 for details on sample collection dates).
+Our 12 ages and 10 previously published ages were calculated using the Cronus Earth online calculator (developmental version 3;